odoo/documentation/content/applications/websites/website/reporting/analytics.rst

 Website analytics
 =================

-Website analytics helps website owners understand how people use their site.
+Website analytics helps website owners monitor how people use their site.
 It provides data on visitor demographics, behavior, and interactions, helping improve websites and marketing strategies.

 You can track your Odoo website's traffic using :ref:`website/analytics/plausible` or